 FPV allows the pilot to see what the drones (quadcopter) sees from ground in real time, flying in the perspective of a bird.
 Setting up FPV could be difficult to a beginner, and this guide aims to help you get into FPV flying and understand FPV system.

-In this article, we are going to look into what FPV is for multicopters, how FPV system is setup from basic to advance, how to choose hardware for FPV, and finally lots of useful tips and information around FPV.
+In this article, we are going to look into what FPV is for multicopters, FPV systems in basic and advanced configurations, how to choose hardware for FPV, and finally lots of useful tips and information around FPV flying.

 - What is FPV

 - How Does FPV work